istvan-ujjmeszaros/advanced-sassy-ink/README.md

 ## Changes compared to the original version

-The original documentation at http://zurb.com/ink/docs.php is applicable in most parts.
+The original documentation at [http://zurb.com/ink/docs.php](http://zurb.com/ink/docs.php) is applicable in most parts.

 ### Prefer block-grid instead of grid

-The main difference is that the grid columns are reduced to only two by default, as they does not play well with Gmail which has no support for media queries, so shows all the columns in one row even on very small screens.
+The main difference is that the grid columns are reduced to only two by default, as they does not play well with Gmail which has no support for media queries, so it shows all the columns in one row even on very small screens.

 That's why it is reduced to only two columns, so it is only good for having support to use a left aligned section and a right aligned section in the same row.